Research activity in the Epidemiology and Prevention Research Unit

 The German National Cohort is the largest study on the history of common chronic diseases that has ever occurred in Germany.
 A total of 200,000 subjects have been examined since 2014 using the latest medical procedures.
 The approximately 30 survey and examination modules will be repeated every five years for the next two or three decades.
 This creates a huge amount of data on the origins, influencing factors, course and prevention options of common diseases.

-The researchers are hoping for results on cancer, cardiovascular diseases, diabetes, dementia and many other diseases.
+The researchers are hoping for results on cancer, cardiovascular diseases, diabetes, dementia, depression, and many other diseases.
 Model is the US-American Framingham study, which exists since 1948 and is meanwhile in it´s third continual generation.
 More than 1,000 scientific publications were produced from this study, which provided, among other things, clear evidence of the negative effects of smoking, hypertension, obesity and diabetes.

 The main phase of the German National Cohort at the Berlin-Mitte study center is currently the focus of the work in the epidemiology and prevention research unit.